Mr. Mick: Overview

 The album was produced by Andy Cresswell-Davis (known simply as Andy Davis on this recording) and engineered by Denny Bridges.
 It was recorded at Ramport Studios in South London and mixed at AIR Studios.
 Pete Gage produced the basic track on "The Dump" and "Steam Radio Song".
 Some of the keyboards for the album were played by Dave Lawson of the band Greenslade.

-The version of Mr. Mick that was released in 1976 had many changes ordered by the group's label UK label.
+The version of Mr. Mick that was released in 1976 had many changes ordered by the group's UK label.
 Although supported with airplay from BBC Radio 1's John Peel amongst others it was less successful than expected.
 The many difficulties the group experienced during this time contributed to their break-up not long after the release of Mr. Mick.

 In 2000, DAP Records finally released the album in the form the group originally intended: it was entitled The Original Mr. Mick.
 In 2006 Angel Air released a 2-disc set containing both albums in their entirety.